Stop drinking alcohol – mental health benefits and more

 Drinking socially and for the sake of it

 I have to put my hands up.
 During my student years and as an aid worker, alcohol was a social part of my life.
-Watching Adrian Childs programme ‘Drinkers Like me’ reminded me how my own social life often circulated around drinking.
-Plans were made around meeting at pubs, picnics with wine, taking a bottle round to a friends.
-Many goods times were had.
-However, some times are fuzzy and some meant I did not enjoy the day after.
+Watching Adrian Chiles’ programme ‘Drinkers Like Me’ reminded me how my own social life often circulated around drinking.
+Plans were made around meeting at pubs, picnics with wine, taking a bottle round to a friend’s.
+Many good times were had.
+However, some were fuzzy and some meant I did not enjoy the day after.
 Regrets, giving up?
-No. Regretting not giving up earlier?
-Yes.
+No.

 Reflecting on my life without alcohol has shown me that it has had a positive impact on my life, and in hindsight I wish I had not gone back to alcohol after the birth of my children.
 I thought I would share with you what I have learnt about myself and other things I have discovered since I gave up my relationship with alcohol.